-Library model RMS fitting error (delay) Optimization context Default # sizes/variants
+Library RMS fitting Optimization context Default #

+model error (delay) sizes/variants

 LP-LD 8.43% Gate sizing 8

 LP-NLD 0.3% Gate sizing 8

-EP-LD 8.43% $V_t$ , gate-length bias 3, 3
+EP-LD 8.43% V_t , gate-length bias 3, 3

-EP-NLD 0.3% $V_t$ , gate-length bias 3, 3
+EP-NLD 0.3% V_t , gate-length bias 3, 3

-V. SUBOPTIMALITY CASE STUDIES
+IV.
+SUBOPTIMALITY CASE STUDIES

-In this section we present the results of a few interesting case studies that compare the suboptimalities of the five optimization heuristics outlined in Section IV.
+In this section we present the results of a few interesting case studies.
+We compare the suboptimalities of the five optimization heuristics outlined in Section III.
 These studies are by no means exhaustive and many other experiments are possible using eyecharts as a diagnostic tool.
 All of the suboptimality values are calculated as